 13. CAR LEASE/ TRANSPORTATION

 Make sure you know about transportation options in your new country and if you are able to buy or lease a car immediately as a foreigner.
 You might need a local social security number to get the car registered or to get insurance for it, and all of that can take time to get.
+If you recently got married or had your name legally changed you will need to do a social security change name.
 Make sure your company is paying for a lease or rental car for you to use if you need one, or public transportation is available.

 Transportation costs to consider: car insurance, public transportation, parking fees.

 This is different from medical insurance.
 Depends on your destination country and the immigration process but for some countries you may need medical examinations, or you may need to get vaccines to travel there.
 Make sure your company will pay these as part of your relocation package or that you budget them to your relocation for the entire family.